Kentucky Equality Federation: Billboard removal

 On May 25, 2012, a controversial billboard condemning homosexuality and abortion was posted on New Circle Road near Leestown Road in Lexington, KY.
 That same billboard was later stolen, defaced, and displayed in a local Lexington eatery.
 The billboard owner replaced the billboard shortly thereafter.
 The Kentucky Equality Federation, after receiving a complaint, took action.
 On July 31, 2012, the billboard was confirmed as removed citing complaints launched by Jordan Palmer, President, and Brandon Combs, Chairman of the Board.

 Marriage equality lawsuit

-On September 10, 2013 the Kentucky Equality Federation sued the Commonwealth of Kentucky in Franklin Circuit Court claiming Kentucky's 2004 Constitutional Amendment banning same-sex marriage violated sections of the commonwealth's constitution.
+On September 10, 2013, the Kentucky Equality Federation sued the Commonwealth of Kentucky in Franklin Circuit Court claiming Kentucky's 2004 Constitutional Amendment banning same-sex marriage violated sections of the commonwealth's constitution.
 Case # 13-CI-1074 was assigned by the Franklin County Court Clerk (the location of the Kentucky State Capitol).
 The lawsuit was conceived by President Jordan Palmer, written and signed by Vice President of Legal Jillian Hall, Esq.
 Jordan Palmer stated to the media that:

+Governor Steve Beshear's legal representatives initially responded by citing foreign laws, and that gay and lesbian people could not reproduce as a reason to quash the lawsuit.